knifemcpe/knifesys/README.md

-# knifesys
+#Knifesys

-Knifesys - core for mcpe servers !
+Knifesys for mcpe server core with special generation and the best optimization!

-Core in dev. progress :)
+Suitable at the moment for mcpe versions 1.0.3 and 1.0.4

+The core group in VK: https://vk.com/kcorepe